Are Hostels Safe?

 - Download a swiping app to find new friends.
 Bumble, Bumble BFF, even Tinder are great for making connections with travelers and locals.
 Just be clear about your intentions upfront to avoid any awkward situations.

-7. Not a safety question but am I too old?
+7. Not a safety question but am I too old for hostels?

 Ehhh, doubtful.
 Age is only a number.